sgallon-rin/artificial-intelligence/README.md

 # artificial-intelligence
-[2019 Fall] course materials for FDU DATA130008: Artificial Intelligence
+## [2019 Fall] course materials for FDU DATA130008: Artificial Intelligence

+Unfortunately no course website is available for this semester.
+There is an old one for [2019 Spring](http://www.sdspeople.fudan.edu.cn/zywei/DATA130006/index.html), where you can find lecture slides, videos, codes, etc.